billy1arm/Test/Readme2.md

 Operating systems
 -----------------
-Currently we support running *Mangos* on the following operating systems:
+Currently we support running the server on the following operating systems:

 * **Windows**, 32 bit and 64 bit.
 [Windows][20] Server 2008 (or newer) or Windows 7 (or newer) is recommended.
 * **Linux**, 32 bit and 64 bit.
 [Debian 7][21] and [Ubuntu 12.04 LTS][22] are